 This is a comprehensive resource from the NCI that provides a searchable database for current cancer clinical trials and links to educational materials describing what clinical trials are and why they are important.

 This National Library of Medicine site provides regularly updated information about federally and privately supported clinical research studies.
 Visitors to the site can search for open clinical trials, and clinical trial results, from studies in the United States and in over 200 countries.
-The Studies by Topic feature allows visitors to refine their search results to specific diseases and conditions, including Cancer and other Neoplasms and Blood and Lymph Conditions.
+The Studies by Topic feature allows visitors to refine their search results to specific diseases and conditions, including Cancers and other Neoplasms and Blood and Lymph Conditions.

 This commercial site contains a listing of thousands of industry-sponsored clinical trials (not all specific to Oncology) as well as databases listing drug therapies in use in clinical trials and new drug therapies recently approved by the FDA.